 The Fire Movement

-We are going to start with the basics.
+Let’s start with the basics.
 What is Fire?
 You will usually see it written as an acronym – FI/RE.
-I shorten it to Fire because hashtags don’t understand that a backslash is part of the word; and because it’s easier to type.
+I shorten it to Fire because hashtags don’t understand that a backslash is part of the word; and easier to type.
 FI/RE stands for Financially Independent/Retired Early.
 Basically, it means that you can afford your life without having to work a job.
-It means living your life on your own terms, not on some employer’s terms.
+To many, it means living your life on your own terms, not on some employer’s terms.
 It’s a lofty goal indeed, but I think it’s achievable for many people.

 Types of Fire

 Coast Fire means that you have enough money in savings to have a comfortable withdrawal rate when you reach 65 years old.
 It means that you no longer have to contribute to your retirement account.
-However, you don’t have enough money to live off before you reach retirement, so you still have to work.
-Reaching Coast Fire is a great goal post, especially because nobody wants to be destitute when they are at retirement age.
+However, you don’t have enough money to live off before you retire, so you still have to work.
+Reaching Coast Fire is a great goal post, especially because nobody wants to be destitute when they retire.

 Coast Fire is generally calculated based on expected returns.
 For example, I’m at Coast Fire in my 401K right now, but that’s only because I have thirty years for it to grow.
 If I magically became 65 tomorrow, I wouldn’t be able to retire.
 Coast Fire takes expected returns into consideration.

 Many people consider Barista Fire to be basically the same as coast fire.
-They call it Barista Fire because you just have to go work at a coffee shop to pay your basic living expenses.
+They call it Barista Fire because you just have to work at a coffee shop to pay your basic living expenses.
 In my personal opinion, there is a slight difference between Coast FI and Barista FI.
-With Coast FI, you probably have to stay at your crappy job that you are trying to escape in order to afford your living expenses.
-In my view, Barista FI means you can take a stress-free part time job to pay for your living expenses.
+With Coast FI, you probably have to stay at the crappy job you are trying to escape to afford your living expenses.
+In my view, Barista FI means you can take a stress-free part-time job to pay for your living expenses.
 I may be the only person in the world who differentiates between the two, but I think it’s an important distinction!

 Lean Fire means being financially independent on forty thousand dollars per year or less.
 The people who do this are your frugal warriors, your minimalists, and your extreme couponers.
 These people are freaking amazing savers!
 They prove that you don’t have to be rich to be financially independent.
 Lean Fire is a viable option for tons of people!